zeesofttechlibraries/core/core/src/main/java/com/zeesofttechlibraries/core/extensions/README.md

 ---

 ### RotateAnimationUtil
-A utility object to create `RotateAnimation` instances easily.
+A utility object to create `RotateAnimation` instances with custom parameters.

 **Import:**
 ```kotlin